CAR Newsletter - August 2023

 Employee Overpayments and OMES Form 94P Submission

 State agencies are encouraged to review and handle employee overpayments as soon as possible so the adjustment can be recorded in the quarter in which the overpayment occurred.
 Overpayments not reported to the retirement systems in a timely manner may result in less than a full recovery of funds for the agency and may cause employee retirement calculations to be incorrect.
 Overpayments may be due to incorrect hours paid, wage amounts or benefit allowance payments.

-If the name and SSN do not match the Social Security Administration records, the employee’s wages may not be credited to their Social Security account.
-Additionally, if the name and SSN do not match, the employee may not be reported correctly for ACA purposes which could result in an IRS letter to the employee for lack of health coverage or an IRS letter to the agency for not offering coverage.
+If the name and SSN do not match Social Security Administration (SSA) records, the employee’s wages may not be credited to their Social Security account.
+Additionally, if the name and SSN do not match, the employee may not be reported correctly for ACA purposes which could result in an IRS letter to the employee for possible lack of health coverage or an IRS letter to the agency for not offering coverage.

 Beginning Sept.
 8, 2007, the SSA updated the Social Security card.
-The cardholder’s name will always be printed on two lines, with the last name printed directly below the first and middle names.
+The number holder’s name will always be printed on two lines, with the last name printed directly below the first and middle names.
 If you receive a prior version from an employee and are unsure, please ask the employee to verify their first, middle and last names.

 Additionally, compound names do not need to be hyphenated.
 If an employee provides a name with an apparent compound or multiple last names, ask the employee which name is the beginning of the last name and which (if any) is the middle name.

 An employee’s name can be updated in Workday@OK from the employee’s profile page > Personal > Names > Edit.
 The entry for Legal Name must match the name on the Social Security card.
 A Preferred Name may be entered if the employee goes by something other than the Legal Name.